ampresent/FlappyMiao/README.md

 [Preview][1]

-1. Wait for seconds to load the game.
+1. Wait for seconds to load the game.(Maybe minutes, due to big pics)
-2. Resize the game to fit in the browser.
+2. Resize the game(by zoom in/out) to fit in the browser.(Due to bad design at the first time, it can't adapt to screens, so only works on PC than phones)
 3. Click the lolipop to start game.

 All pictures/resources come from the Internet and my phone camera.